List of Soul Reapers in Bleach: Squad Eight

 Squad Eight was originally led by Shunsui Kyōraku until his promotion to Head Captain and subsequent transfer to Squad One with his lieutenant Nanao.
 Lisa Yadōmaru was the squad's original lieutenant under Shunsui, prior to her forced Hollowification by Aizen, which resulted in her removal from the post.
 Sometime after the Wandenreich invasion, Lisa returns to the Soul Society and once again becomes the captain of Squad Eight.

+Yuyu Yayahara

+Yuyu Yayahara (八々原 熊如, Yayahara Yuyu) is the young, new lieutenant of the 8th Division of the Gotei 13 under Captain Lisa Yadōmaru, introduced during the Echoing Jaws of Hell arc chapter.
+She is a dark-skinned gyaru with blonde hair and purple highlights and has a cheerful personality.
+She is a fierce combatant with enhanced physical prowess and her zanpakutō gives her ursine traits and attacks in shikai form.

 Tatsufusa Enjōji

 Tatsufusa Enjōji (円乗寺 辰房, Enjōji Tatsufusa) is the Third Seat Officer of Squad Eight.
 When Ichigo and his friends invade the Soul Society to rescue Rukia, Tatsufusa tries to prevent Chad from reaching her, but is defeated by him instead.

-He is voiced by Toshiharu Sakurai in the Japanese version of the anime and Kim Strauss in the English dub.
+He is voiced by Toshiharu Sakurai in the original Japanese version of the anime and Kim Strauss in the English dub.

 Squad Nine

 Squad Nine was originally led by Kensei Muguruma until he and his lieutenant, Mashiro Kuna, were put through Hollowification by Aizen and forced to forfeit their posts.
 Tōsen assumes the role of Captain until Aizen reveals his true intentions then defects alongside him.
 Hisagi briefly takes over captain duties then becomes a co-lieutenant when Kensei and Mashiro return after Aizen's defeat to resume their roles.